Neural Moving Horizon Estimation for Robust Flight Control: Introduction

 This paper is based on our previous conference paper~\cite{wang2021differentiable}.
-The earlier version of this work proposed an auto-tuning MHE algorithm with analytical gradients, and demonstrated training of fixed-weighting MHE to achieve quadrotor robust control in simulation.
-In this work, we additionally: 1) propose a more powerful auto-tuning NeuroMHE, to further improve the estimation accuracy and achieve fast online adaptation; 2) provide theoretical justification of the computational efficiency of the Kalman filter based gradient solver; 3) extend the theory and algorithms to consider constraints in the estimation, which is more practical; 4) conduct extensive simulations using both real and synthetic data to demonstrate the training efficiency, fast environment adaptation, and the improved estimation accuracy over the state-of-the-art estimator; and 5) further test the proposed algorithm on a real quadrotor to show that NeuroMHE can significantly robustify a flight controller against various challenging disturbances.
+The earlier version of this work proposed an auto-tuning MHE algorithm with analytical gradients and demonstrated training of fixed-weighting MHE to achieve quadrotor robust control in simulation.
+In this work, we additionally: 1) propose a more powerful auto-tuning NeuroMHE, to further improve the estimation accuracy and achieve fast online adaptation; 2) provide a theoretical justification of the computational efficiency of the Kalman filter-based gradient solver; 3) extend the theory and algorithms to consider constraints in the estimation, which helps meet various physical limits; 4) conduct extensive simulations using both real and synthetic data to demonstrate the training efficiency, the fast environment adaptation, and the improved estimation and trajectory tracking accuracy over the state-of-the-art estimator and adaptive controller; and 5) further test the proposed algorithm on a real quadrotor to show that NeuroMHE can significantly robustify a widely-used baseline flight controller against various challenging disturbances.

 The rest of this paper is organized as follows.
 Section~\ref{section:preliminary} briefly reviews the quadrotor dynamics and the MHE problem for the disturbance estimation.
 Section~\ref{section: neuromhe} formulates NeuroMHE.
-In Section~\ref{section: gradient}, we derive the analytical gradients via a sensitivity analysis.
-Section~\ref{section:policy gradient} develops the model-based policy gradient algorithm for training NeuroMHE without the need for the ground-truth data.
+In Section~\ref{section: gradient}, we derive the analytical gradients via sensitivity analysis.
+Section~\ref{section:policy gradient} develops the model-based policy gradient algorithm for training NeuroMHE without the need for ground-truth data.
 Section~\ref{section: constraints} considers constrained NeuroMHE problems.
 Simulation and experiment results are reported in Section~\ref{section: simulation}.
-We conclude this paper and discuss our future work in Section~\ref{section: conclusion}.
+We discuss the advantages and disadvantages of our approach compared to the state-of-the-art methods in Section~\ref{section: discussion} and conclude this paper in Section~\ref{section: conclusion}.